mitermayer/atlaspack/docs/rust-migration/epics/compatibility-cache/ticket-cache-schema.md

 - Schema version documented and emitted in cache metadata.
 - On mismatch, build either migrates safely or invalidates; no silent corruption.
-- CI guardrails fail on unintended schema changes.
+- Guardrails/tests fail on unintended schema changes; document commands/paths for integration CI to run.